-They will pass your details to a Family Services Officer who will call you back in due course to discuss your situation.
+They will pass your details to a Family Services Officer who will call you back in due course.

 Sometimes schools will use part time timetables to help get a child back into school, especially after a period of absence.
 A part time timetable should look to increase the hours of attendance of the child over time to bring them back to a full timetable as soon as possible, but it should be appropriate and a joint agreement between the school and the parents or carers.

 Part time timetables should only be used as a temporary short-term measure to aid a child’s reintegration into full time education and with the parent/carers consent, plus medical advice and evidence where necessary.